nothingislost/obsidian-codemirror-options/README.md

 ## Changelog

+### 0.5.0

+# Shiny new things
+- Inline Mathjax Rendering
+  - Mathjax inside of `$ $` or `$$ $$` will now render directly in edit mode.
+Click into the rendered element to edit it
+  - Rendering is done by the built-in Obsidian Mathjax renderer and has all of the same features and settings
+- Mathjax Preview
+  - When editing a Mathjax element, a draggable preview modal will appear showing you what the rendered Mathjax will look like

+# Bug fixes
+- Fixed an issue that was preventing the current file path from being passed to edit-mode rendered Dataview blocks
+  - This was preventing calls like `dv.current()` from working

 ### 0.4.2

 - Added "Copy Image to Clipboard" to the editor context menu, when clicking on inline rendered images.
 This only triggers if the IMG has the class "hmd-image", which is set on all inline rendered images by default.